awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-update-a-trail-console.md

 1. If you are not already logging data events, choose **Data events**\.

-1. For **Data event type**, choose the data event resource type \(S3 buckets, S3 objects on AWS Outposts, Lambda functions, DynamoDBtables, Managed Blockchain nodes, or S3 Object Lambda access points\) that you want to log\.
+1. For **Data event type**, choose the resource type on which you want to log data events\.

 1. Choose a log selector template\.
 CloudTrail includes predefined templates that log all data events for the resource type\.
 To build a custom log selector template, choose **Custom**\.
 **Note**